USA

 Main

-The back cover differs both in materials (plastic or leather), and in design (matte or glossy, with overflow)
+The back cover differs in both materials (plastic or leather) and design (matte or glossy, with iridescence)

 Display